iriszzzz/Operating-System/mp2-report.md

          printf("unexpected interrupt irq=%d\n", irq);
        }

-       // the PLIC allows each device to raise at most one
-       // interrupt at a time; tell the PLIC the device is
-       // now allowed to interrupt again.
        if(irq)
          plic_complete(irq);

        return 1;
      } else if(scause == 0x8000000000000001L){
-       // software interrupt from a machine-mode timer interrupt,
-       // forwarded by timervec in kernelvec.S.

        if(cpuid() == 0){
          clockintr();
        }

-       // acknowledge the software interrupt by clearing
-       // the SSIP bit in sip.
        w_sip(r_sip() & ~2);

        return 2;